elk1233/elk1233/README.md

 - 👋 Hi, I’m @elk1233
 - 👀 I’m interested in Website and Mobile Application, UI/UX Design
-- 🌱 I’m currently learning Web and App development at MQU
+- 🌱 I’ve recently completed my degree in Web and App development at MQU

 <!---
 elk1233/elk1233 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.